ncatlab/nlab-content/pages/4/9/0/1/1094/content.md

 It is characterized as being the [[left adjoint|left]] [[adjoint functor]] $L : PSh(C) \to Sh(C)$ to the inclusion $Sh(C) \hookrightarrow PSh(C)$ of sheaves into all presheaves, exhibiting this as a [[reflective subcategory]].

-Therefore sheafification is a special case of a very general phenonemon of [[localization|localizations]] of categories.
+Therefore sheafification is a special case of a very general phenomenon of [[localization|localizations]] of categories.
 See [[category of sheaves]] for more.

 ## Definition